Frequently Asked Questions

 What’s the difference between talking to you or my best friend or family?

 Best friends and family serve a different function than a mental health professional.
 Best friends and family members are there for support, encouragement, and perhaps a fresh perspective.
-All three of these things are extremely valuable and for most of our lives, these are the things we need.
+All three of these things are extremely valuable and for most of our lives, these are the only things we need.
 But sometimes, you need the guidance of a mental health professional who can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, therapy is completely confidential.
 You won’t have to worry about others “knowing my business.”
-Also, when you confide in a family member or best friend and begin to feel better, you can experience awkward moments later with that best friend or family member.
+Also, when you confide in a family member or best friend and begin to feel better, you can later experience awkward moments with that best friend or family member.

 Why shouldn’t I just take medication?